 H and W each earn \$30,000 and claim the standard deduction.
-If they can file as singles, each will have Minnesota tax liability of \$1,097 or a combined tax of \$2,194 for tax year 2006.
-If H and W marry and file a joint return, their combined tax increases to \$2,529, a marriage penalty of \$188.
+If they can file as singles, each will have Minnesota tax liability of \$1,126 or a combined tax of \$2,252 for tax year 2008.
+If H and W marry and file a joint return, their combined tax increases to \$2,426, resulting in a marriage penalty of \$174.

 The marriage penalty results because the married joint tax brackets are not twice the width of the single brackets.
-For a single filer, the first \$20,510 of income is taxed at 5.35 percent.
-Thus as single filers, H and W would have \$41,020 of their income taxed at the 5.35 percent rate as (i.e., twice the bracket for single filers).
-As a married joint filer, the first \$29,980 is taxed at 5.35 percent and additional income at 7.05 percent.
-As a result, H and W will have \$11,040 more (\$41,020 - \$29,980 = \$11,040) of their income taxed at 7.05 percent, rather than 5.35 percent.
-This accounts for the \$188 of the marriage penalty.
+For a single filer, the first \$21,800 of income is taxed at 5.35 percent.
+Thus as single filers, H and W would have \$43,600 of their income taxed at the 5.35 percent rate as (i.e., twice the bracket for single filers).
+As a married joint filer, the first \$31,860 is taxed at 5.35 percent and additional income at 7.05 percent.
+As a result, H and W will have \$11,740 more (\$43,600 - \$31,860 = \$11,740) of their income taxed at 7.05 percent, rather than 5.35 percent.
+This accounts for the \$174-marriage penalty.
 As described in the text, the marriage credit addresses this marriage penalty.

-&lt;sup>1 A married couple may file separate federal returns with each spouse separately reporting his and her income and deductions.
+1 A married couple may file separate federal returns with each spouse separately reporting his and her income and deductions.
 However, doing so nearly always results in a higher total tax liability.
 Minnesota law requires taxpayers to file using the same filing status that they do for federal purposes.
 Minn.
 Stat. § 289A.08, subd.
 6.

-&lt;sup>2 Before tax year 2003 and in tax year 2005, H and W would have faced an additional marriage penalty under the Minnesota income tax as a result of the standard deduction for married joint filers being smaller than that allowed for single filers.
+2 Before tax year 2003 and in tax year 2005, H and W would have faced an additional marriage penalty under the Minnesota income tax as a result of the standard deduction for married joint filers being smaller than that allowed for single filers.
 As a result, marriage resulted in a combined reduction in the standard deduction compared with filing singly.
 The federal Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 put the marriage penalty in the standard deduction on a schedule to gradually phase out by tax year 2009.
 The federal Jobs Growth Tax Relief Reconciliation Act (JGTRRA) of 2003 temporarily accelerated the married joint standard deduction to equal twice the single deduction for tax years 2003 and 2004 only.
 Minnesota conformed to the EGTRRA 2001 and JGTRRA 2003 changes.
 The federal Working Families Tax Relief Act of 2004 (WFTRA) further accelerated the schedule so that the married joint standard deduction would equal twice the single deduction for tax years 2005 through 2010.
 Minnesota did not conform to WFTRA until tax year 2006, so that Minnesota's income tax included a marriage penalty resulting from the standard deduction in tax years before 2003, and in tax year 2005.
+The increase in the standard deduction for married joint filers sunsets after tax year 2010; unless Congress extends this provision and Minnesota conforms, married joint filers will once again face an additional marriage penalty due to the difference in the married joint and single standard deduction beginning in tax year 2011.